 Sex and gender discrimination is an increasing area of concern as the number of women and openly gay, lesbian, bisexual and transgender individuals enter the workforce.
 Various laws require that all employees are to be given equal access to and protections in the workplace.

-The Equal Pay Act of 1963 (EPA) is a federal law aimed at abolishing the discriminatory wage gap between men and women.
+The Equal Pay Act of 1963 (EPA) is a federal labor law that amended the Fair Labor Standards Act, aimed at abolishing the discriminatory wage gap between men and women.
 With some exceptions, this law prohibits employers from discriminating against employees on the basis of sex.
 Under this law, employers are not permitted to pay lower wages to the opposite sex for equal work on jobs that require equal skill, effort and responsibility under similar working conditions.
 All forms of pay are covered by this law, including salary, overtime pay, bonuses, stock options, profit sharing and bonus plans, life insurance, vacation and holiday pay, allowances, travel reimbursement and benefits.

-If you have been subjected to discrimination because of your sex or gender orientation, contact Rich Daugherty today.
-He is experienced in representing clients who have been victims of this discrimination in the workplace and will fight to protect your rights.
+If you have been subjected to discrimination because of your sex, contact Rich Daugherty.
+He is experienced in representing clients who have been victims of sex discrimination in the workplace and will fight to protect your rights.
+In addition to litigating cases, Rich also works with clients to reach practical and effective solutions through negotiation.
+When you contact his office, you’ll have direct access to him.

 You can arrange for an initial phone conference with Rich at no charge.
 He represents clients throughout North Carolina and is available to meet with prospective clients outside of Chapel Hill when circumstances permit.
 Evening appointments are also available.